TwoBitMachines/FlareEngineDocs/source/worldVariables/worldVariables.rst

 used are **Float**, **Bool**, **String**, and **Vector3**.
 The **Health** component is also part of this group, but it works as a Float underneath the hood.

-Each of these variables can be linked to a corresponding scriptable object.
-For example, if using the Health component, the **WorldFloatSO** (scriptable object) that belongs to it can be used as a reference for UI elements to display the character's health.
+Each of these variables can be linked to a corresponding Scriptable Object.
+For example, if using the Health component, the **WorldFloatSO** (Scriptable Object) that belongs to it can be used as a reference for UI elements to display the character's health.
 Any other system, like an enemy AI, can also read this value to change its behavior.
 This will help decouple your systems because information is exchanged between gameobjects without creating hard references.